 DMR designed West Hall, the new Enrollment Services Center at Middlesex County College.
 DMR first completed the programming phase, a challenging process which required numerous committee meetings as the college was making a complete change to their business model.
 DMR then proceeded with design services for the new, 32,000 square foot facility.
 The new building provides the college's population of more than 13,000 students with a central location for services such as academic advising, financial aid and registrar, as well as multi-purpose space.
-The building opened in the fall of 2016, and is currently seeking LEED Gold Certification from the United States Green Building Council.
+The building opened in the fall of 2016, and achieved LEED Gold Certification from the United States Green Building Council.

 The design of West Hall was an uncommon design project, as the building was designed in support of a complete change to the College's business model, simultaneous to the implementation of this change.
 This process required DMR to work closely with the College in working through the intricacies and processes entailed in completing and designing a functional facility in support of the "one-stop" mission.
 The design process of this building required creativity and ingenuity.
 Key design features that were incorporated included: